fu4303/portfolio-robkendal/posts/create-a-static-website-rss-feed-with-next.js.md

 To get around this, Next.js does provide a handy solution, [the export command](https://nextjs.org/docs/advanced-features/static-html-export "Next.js export command documentation").

-So, instead of just running `yarn build`, you'll need to use `yarn export` instead.
-This will still run a build of the site, but it generates entirely static output, instead of the typical hybrid of static with dynamic Node server. **The `yarn export` command generates the site's files in a new folder called `/out` in the project root.**
+So, instead of just running `yarn build`, you'll need to use `next export` instead.
+This will still run a build of the site, but it generates entirely static output, instead of the typical hybrid of static with dynamic Node server. **The `next export` command generates the site's files in a new folder called `/out` in the project root.**

 What it means is that you can't just have a page called `rss.js` and have it render an XML response in the browser on the fly.
 You'll need a different way to create an XML RSS feed for your site.